inspire-eu-validation/INSPIRE-Validator-UI/selenium-test/README.md

   particular test (e.g. there are some errors because the page is not properly loaded).

 # Before running test with Selenium:
-- Make sure base URL present in the file (now http://loaclhost:8080/INSPIRE-Validator-UI) is correct.
-Substitute with the correct one if it isn't the URL you want to test.
+- Make sure base URL present in the file you select (e.g. https://inspire.ec.europa.eu/validator/home/index.html in the "_production" file ) is correct.
+  Substitute with the correct one if it isn't the environment's URL you want to test or copy the file substituting the correct URL.
 - Substitute the <path> string (present twice in the test file: rows 92 and 195) with the correct path where is the folder 'metadata' (now it is under 'selenium-test').
 - Make sure captcha verification is disabled (you can make this action from config.js).